Jm-Chxn/cmpt272ERproject/README.md

 ## Compiled Files

 The compiled version of the project can be found in the `/dist` directory.
+Open `index.html` using a server.

 ## Installation